Ad blockers have been around for many years, decades even, but nowadays they are making their first foray into the mobile domain.

 Use Mobile Apps

-Perhaps the simple solution to circumventing the whole issue is to avoid mobile web advertising altogether and instead focus only on app advertising.
+Perhaps the simple solution to dodging the whole issue is to avoid mobile web advertising altogether and instead focus only on app advertising.

 With Ad blockers on iOS currently being able to prevent ads only in their native browser Safari, it has been estimated that only about 11 percent of users spend their time browsing via the mobile web.